 Though he was born in a nomadic Somali family, and did not learn to read until the age of sixteen, Professor Said Samatar realized the immense importance of recording the equestrian history and poetry of his people.

-It is thanks to the foresight of these three great scholars that posterity can begin to understand the historical value of Africa’s equestrian history.
+It is thanks to the foresight of these great scholars that posterity can begin to understand the historical value of Africa’s equestrian history.

 Equus – Comprising the Natural History of the Horse